nepi-engine/nepi_rui/README.md

 ### Rosbridge

+You always need to run rosbridge.
 Start rosbridge with this roslaunch command in the root of this repository:

     roslaunch numurus_rui rosbridge.launch

-### Backend

-If changing backend code, run the webserver with:

-    python -m rui_webserver

-TODO(mlautman): run with rosrun
-TODO(davetcoleman): move these instructions after the frontend ones since they are dependent in that order The backend only works if the frontend has been built for production (see below).

 ### Frontend